 In the course of the study, 958 students of public secondary schools in Tbilisi, Kutaisi and Batumi (490 girls and 458 boys aged 13 to 18) were surveyed using a questionnaire developed specifically for the study.
-The questionnaire was evaluated for its reliability and validity and was found to be in accordance with international standards (Sadzaglishvili, 2008).
-Regression analysis attempting to identify important correlates of psychotropic substance use was applied for survey data processing.

-The study found that indicators of all three risky behaviour patterns (tobacco, marijuana and alcohol use) were high among adolescents, especially among boys.
-10.9% of those surveyed regularly smoked tobacco; 12.5% reported marijuana use at least once in their lifetime; and the percentage of alcohol use was as high as 20.3%.
+The study found that indicators of all three risky behaviour patterns (regular use of tobacco, experimental use of marijuana and alcohol use (so called 'binge drinking')) were high among adolescents, especially among boys.
+10.9% of those surveyed regularly smoked tobacco; 12.5% reported marijuana use at least once in their lifetime; and the percentage of alcohol use ('binge drinking') was as high as 20.3%.
 It appeared that one of the key psychological preconditions for the risky behaviours was the intention to behave in a risky way.
 Such behaviour appears to develop in the social group as a result of positive attitudes towards the three types of risky behaviours mentioned.